Skip to content

 Model Portfolios

 Tie your analysis together with Model Portfolios to validate your sector rotation strategy against any benchmark.
-Here you can evaluate how much alpha your rotation strategies drive, and showcase your research with client-ready PDF reports.
+Here, you can evaluate the alpha of your rotation strategies and showcase your research with client-ready PDF reports.

 Download a Sample Model Portfolio Report